Learn some of my best techniques on how to paint a room. The tips include ceiling, trim, and baseboard and are perfect for beginners.

 STEP 4: PAINTING THE WALLS

-If you haven’t noticed yet, you always want to paint the edges and corners of any room first.
+As you’ve probably noticed, you always want to paint the edges and corners of any room first.
 It’s the same with walls but this time you need to be more careful not to get paint on the ceiling, trim, and baseboards.

 Here are my steps and tips on painting the walls:

-- Using an edger tool or 2″ angled paintbrush, cut in around the ceiling, trim, and baseboards.
+- Using an edger tool or 2″ angled paint brush, cut in around the ceiling, trim, and baseboards.
 Take your time during this step to only paint the wall.

 - TIP: I like to have wipes or a damp cloth close by to wipe up any unwanted paint on the ceiling, trim, or baseboards.